Minoru Suzuki: Impact Wrestling (2021)

 On the October 14, 2021 episode of Impact!, a vignette aired promoting Suzuki arriving to Impact Wrestling as part of a partnership between Impact and NJPW.
 Suzuki made his debut on the October 28 episode of Impact!, brawling with Josh Alexander before security pulled them apart.
 The following week on Impact!, Suzuki made his in-ring debut, teaming with Moose and W. Morrissey to defeat Alexander, Eddie Edwards, and Matt Cardona.
 Suzuki then defeated Kaleb with a K on the November 11 episode of Impact!, but lost to Alexander the following week on Impact!, in what would be his final match in the company.

 Game Changer Wrestling (2018–present)

 On April 5, Suzuki made his debut at Game Changer Wrestling GCW Bloodsport, defeating Matt Riddle.
 He would return to Bloodsport the following year to face off with Josh Barnett.
 Suzuki was set to return to face Orange Cassidy at their annual "Spring Break" event in 2020 until that was cancelled by the COVID-19 pandemic.
 Suzuki would return to GCW in 2021 having matches with Jonathan Gresham, Homicide, Joey Janela, Chris Dickinson and Nick Gage.

-Suzuki would return to GCW in 2022, taking on Dickinson in a rematch at Bloodsport.
+Suzuki returned to GCW in 2022, taking on Dickinson in a rematch at Bloodsport.
 This time losing the match by referee stoppage, his first loss in the promotion.
 He would return to GCW with victories over Effy, Blake Christian, Mike Bailey and 2 Cold Scorpio.